ettorezamponi/RAMSES-Reusability/README.md

 The **Java** version used by the project is version `16.0.2`.

-Currently, docker images are available for `arm64` and `amd64` architectures, but due to port forwarding limitations and the use of socat software (or similar), it has not been possible to run the entire project on linux or windows machines.
+Currently, docker images are available for `arm64` and `amd64` architectures.

-The entire project was tested on Mac (Apple Silicon and Intel), Windows and Linux.
+The entire project was tested on Mac (Apple Silicon and Intel) and Windows.

 ## Installation guide